-Students with questions or in need of special academic or housing accommodations should call (602) 888-5500 to arrange proper documentation for equal access to educational and campus services.
+Students with questions or in need of special academic or housing accommodations should stop by the ACE center or call (630) 829-6512 to arrange proper documentation for equal access to educational and campus services.

-The Success Center also offers comprehensive services to assist students and alumni in developing, implementing and evaluating career and life plans.
-We are here for you not only during your journey at Benedictine.
+The ACE center also offers comprehensive services to assist students and alumni in developing, implementing and evaluating career and life plans.
+The Academic and Career Enrichment Center is here for you not only during your journey at Benedictine.
 We stay connected with you as an ongoing partnership in your journey as an alumnus of Benedictine University.

 We know that sometimes life can throw a curve ball and transitions in careers happen either by choice or sometimes not by choice.
-Benedictine offers a wide range of services to accommodate different needs for transitional career support.
+The ACE center offers a wide range of services to accommodate different needs for transitional career support.

-Benedictine offers services from one-on-one career counseling to a wide range of virtual career services ranging from career assessments to resume assistance.
+The ACE center offers services from one-on-one career counseling to a wide range of virtual career services ranging from career assessments to resume assistance.
 We will help you with cover letters, mock interviews, internships, job fairs, workshops, career assessments and more.

-Stop by the Success center or call (602) 888-5500 to schedule an appointment with one of our career counselors today.
+Email career@ben.edu or call (630) 829-6041 to schedule an appointment with one of our career counselors today.